acbsp/bonafide.guru/en/contents.rst

 Gauḍiya-sampradaya* headed by the acharya-founder of International Society for Krishna Consciousnesses, His Divine Grace A.C.
 Bhaktivedanta Svami Prabhupada.
 All others are just branches (unauthorized gurus acting on their own whimsy) growing aside from the main branch?
+As |SP|
-As Srila Prabhupada said about them: "with the time they will dry up and fall off, since they won’t get support and Grace from previous acharyas".
+said about them: "with the time they will dry up and fall off, since they won’t get support and Grace from previous acharyas".
 Not a single guru out of all *Gauḍiya-maths* except |SP| can be a representative of Krishna and has an authority to be *diksha-guru* and